jam860/git-practice/README.md

-hello i am person 1
+hello i am person 1, and I just made this file.